-Spring has sprung, and with the change of season, our thoughts inevitably turn to Easter celebrations, spring cleaning and much-needed home improvement projects.
+Spring has sprung, and with the change of season, our thoughts inevitably turn to outdoor celebrations, spring cleaning and much-needed home improvement projects.
 But the new balmy weather can prove not-so-sunny for curious pets—or their unwitting parents.
 Before you embark on seasonal chores or outdoor revelry, take inventory of potential springtime hazards for your delicate, furry friend.

 Pesky Little Critters April showers bring May flowers—and an onslaught of bugs!
 Make sure your pet is on year-round heartworm preventive medication, as well as a flea and tick control program.
 Ask your doctor to recommend a plan designed specifically for your pet.

 Screen Yourself Many pet parents welcome the breezy days of spring by opening their windows.
 Unfortunately, they also unknowingly put their pets at risk—especially cats, who are apt to jump or fall through unscreened windows.
 Be sure to install snug and sturdy screens in all of your windows.
 If you have adjustable screens, make sure they are tightly wedged into window frames.